 On top of that, they all support fast charging, be it wireless or wired, USB-C or Lightning.

 USB-C vs. Lightning has long been a topic of debate with both having their advantages and disadvantages.
 Although USB-C is more advanced than Lightning, for the time being, it’s based on your habits or experience to know which one is best for you.
 Everyone has their preference.

 The unavoidable issue caused by the coexistence of USB-C and Lightning products is that charging has become a mess due to owning multiple devices.
 The solution is the 6-in-1 charger Air Omni, that not only saves you the mess of cables and chargers but also helps you save money and time because it charges up to 6 devices at the same time.
-Order now to win an early discount!
+Order now!